Packrafting in Stabbursdalen National Park. 9 days

 - We do also recommend that you bring a camera with extra memory cards and battery.
 Remember to brin waterproof casing or waterproof bags for your camera.

 - You are of course welcome to bring your own Packraft if you prefer that.

 - Packrafts with oars and PFDs (Personal Floating Devices)

 - Other common equipment necessary for this trip

 Equipment that you do not need on the expedition can be transported from Alta to Stabbursnes for you.

-This trip has no sceduled departures, and are only available on request in July, August and September.
+Available on request in July, August and September.

 The price includes:

 All meals from dinner on day 1 to breakfast on day 9, lodging in Alta and Stabbursnes and some equipment (see eqiupment list).